qingushu/Columbia-CSEE-W4119/DESIGN.md

 ### 4.2 Full Voting Workflow

 1. **Tracker Initialization:**
    - The tracker node starts and listens on a fixed UDP port.
    - It maintains a dynamic list of active peers by handling `REGISTER_PEER` and `LEAVE_PEER` messages.

 2. **Peer Registration and Startup:**
    - When a peer boots, it sends a `REGISTER_PEER` message to the tracker.
    - The tracker responds with the current list of active peers.
    - The peer then syncs its chain (if any) using `REQUEST_CHAIN` messages to existing peers.

 3. **Vote Submission:**
    - Each peer is both a voter and a miner.
 Upon deciding on a vote, the peer constructs a `NEW_VOTE` transaction locally.
-   - The vote is validated and triggers immediate mining of a new block containing the vote.
+   - The vote is validated and triggers immediate mining of a new block containing that vote.
-   - The vote is validated and immediately turned into a `NEW_VOTE` transaction locally.
-   - This triggers mining of a new block with that single vote.
    - *Redundancy found in vote validation and truning vote into a transaction.*

 4. **Block Mining:**
    - The peer runs the PoW algorithm to find a valid nonce.
    - Once the block is mined, it is appended to the local blockchain.
    - A `NEW_BLOCK` message is broadcast to all known peers.

 5. **Block Propagation and Validation:**
    - Peers receiving a `NEW_BLOCK` message verify the block’s validity (hash, nonce, previous hash).
    - If valid, the block is added to the local blockchain.
    - If it creates a fork, the peer uses the longest chain rule to resolve it.
+   - Invalid or tampered blocks are rejected.

 6. **Result Tallying:**

-   - Peers can be queried (via CLI/API) for the current voting results.
+   - Peers can be queried (via CLI/UI) for the current voting results.
    - The vote count is computed by scanning the local blockchain and aggregating candidate IDs.
-   - To enable fault tolerance, we will query each peer in the network and get the most frequent/ most agreed on voting results.
+   - As all nodes maintain the same valid blockchain, each node independently computes the correct result.
+There is no need to query other peers.

 7. **Resilience:**
-   - In case a peer falls behind, it can request the full chain using `REQUEST_CHAIN` upon restart.
+   - In case a peer falls behind or restarts, it can request the full chain using `REQUEST_CHAIN`.
-   - Forks due to concurrent mining are resolved automatically.
+   - Forks due to concurrent mining are resolved automatically via the longest chain rule.

 ---